garrilla/meteor-d3/README.md

 See [https://github.com/mbostock/d3](https://github.com/mbostock/d3) for details.

-To install the packagefor Meteor, run the following at the command line in the root folder of your project:
+To install the package for Meteor, run the following at the command line in the root folder of your project:

     meteor add garrilla:d3